yugr/sortcheck/README.md

 (note that libasan.so will then need to be added to LD\_PRELOAD together with libsortcheck.so).

-To test the tool, run test/test.sh from project top directory (I've only tested this on Ubuntu).
+To test the tool, run make check.
+Note that I've myself only tested SortChecker on Ubuntu.

 # Known issues

-* Sortchecker does not detect dlopen/dlclose so addresses from dynamically loaded libs will not be pretty-printed.
+* SortChecker does not detect dlopen/dlclose so addresses from dynamically loaded libs will not be pretty-printed.

 # TODO